Tinob/Ishiiruka/Readme.md

 Dolphin is an emulator for running GameCube, Wii, and Triforce games on Windows, Linux, OS X, and recent Android devices.
-It's licensed under the terms of the GNU General Public License, version 2 (GPLv2).
+It's licensed under the terms of the GNU General Public License, version 2 or later (GPLv2+).

 Please read the [FAQ](https://dolphin-emu.org/docs/faq/) before using Dolphin.